📬 ITB Package Drafter

 Purpose

-Turn a project plan set, spec outline, or scope narrative into a full set of trade-specific Invitations to Bid (ITBs) — one per trade — each with a targeted scope summary, submission requirements, key dates, site access notes, and attachments list.
-Built for GCs who want to send 8–15 trade ITBs in under two hours instead of spending a full bid day rewriting the same template for every sub.
+Turn a project plan set, spec outline, or scope narrative into a full set of trade-specific Invitations to Bid (ITBs) — one per trade — each with a targeted scope summary, submission requirements, key dates, site access notes, an explicit scope-handoff matrix that prevents the most common bid-day overlap errors, and a coverage / responsiveness self-check before release.
+Built for GCs who want to send 8–15 trade ITBs in under two hours instead of spending a full bid day rewriting the same template for every sub, with the discipline that prevents post-award scope disputes (the #1 cause: "I thought that was the other trade's").

 When to Use